Seeed-Studio/grove-linux-driver/src/vl53l0x/Readme.md

         Object Distance = 37 mm
         Object Distance = 38 mm
         Object Distance = 45 mm
-  User can test the sensor with move it.
+  User can test the sensor with moving it.

 ***